 Our Faith, Our Future

 Launched in 2009, the Our Faith, Our Future pastoral plan is designed to establish a well-defined direction for future decisions and facilitate change to assure a strong and vibrant Church in the 11-county Diocese of Grand Rapids.
-Recommendations contained in the final plan report released in April 2012 include that some parishes cluster with other parishes; a smaller number merge with other parishes and maintain more than one church for worship; and a few merge with other parishes and close their current churches.
+The final plan, released in April 2012, provided recommendation which included the cluster of parishes with other parishes; a smaller number merge with other parishes and maintain more than one church building for worship; and a few merge with other parishes and close their current church buildings.
 Please see resources below for additional information:

 The plan for Hispanic Ministry in the Diocese of Grand Rapids.

 A pastoral plan establishes a Christ-centered vision for the diocese.
 The plan identifies current areas that reflect or fall short of the vision and establishes goals and actions that move us closer to it.
 Those desired actions guide the direction of diocesan initiatives and influence how diocesan resources such as staffing and program support are used.Pastoral planning is not a program.
 It is a continual process that prayerfully discerns how the Church is being called by God to live out our mission of evangelization today.

 The plan reflects the vision and hopes of the bishop, but it is arrived at in community.
 A process to arrive at a plan that is rooted in the wisdom of the Holy Spirit includes input from all members of the body of Christ.
 Their ideas, shared with civility and respect for legitimate differences, help to inform the discussion by the bishop and his advisors in the formulation of the final plan.